 ...back to coolant articles

-Introduction: In this guide, we will walk you through the steps to properly clean your CNC machine if the coolant starts to emit an unpleasant odor.
+In this guide, we will walk you through the steps to properly clean your CNC machine if the coolant starts to emit an unpleasant odor.
 While we will cover preventative measures in future articles, sometimes the smell can become unbearable even after trying biocide and other additives.
-In such cases, the only solution is to thoroughly clean the machine and replace the coolant.
+In such cases, the only solution is to thoroughly clean the CNC machine and replace the coolant.
 Let's get started.

 Contaminated coolant on the tank surface

-Step 4 : Pump out the Old Coolant Using an air vacuum, remove as much of the old coolant as possible.
+Using an air vacuum, remove as much of the old coolant as possible.
 Make sure to follow your local regulations for the proper disposal of the old coolant.

-Step 5 : Refer to the Machine Manual Consult your machine manual for specific instructions on maintaining the coolant tank.
+Consult your machine manual for specific instructions on maintaining the coolant tank.
 In general, it is recommended to mark or take pictures of all connections, such as the coolant pump, hoses, drain, and filtration hoses.
 If possible, move the coolant tank out for easier access.

 CNC machine tank with contaminated coolant

-Step 6 : Remove Debris Start by removing any visible debris, such as chips, dust, or other materials, from the machine.
+Start by removing any visible debris, such as chips, dust, or other materials, from the machine.
 Use brushes, putty knives, scoops, and an industrial vacuum cleaner to clean the surfaces and crevices.
 Take care not to damage any delicate components during this process.

-Step 7 : Clean with a Mild Detergent Prepare a mixture of mild detergent and water, such as ZEP 505.
+Prepare a mixture of mild detergent and water, such as ZEP 505.
 Before applying it to the entire machine, test the solution on a small surface to ensure it doesn't have a corrosive effect (low pH).
 Dip a clean cloth or sponge into the solution and gently wipe down the surfaces of the CNC machine and coolant tank.
 Pay extra attention to areas prone to buildup, such as the spindle, tool holders, and coolant channels.
 Avoid excessive moisture and prevent liquid from entering electrical components.
 Immediately wipe down metal surfaces to prevent rust.

 Coolant tank of CNC machine after cleaning

-Step 8 : Reassemble any disassembled parts and put the coolant tank back in place.
+Reassemble any disassembled parts and put the coolant tank back in place.
 Fill the tank with 1/4 or 1/3 of fresh coolant with a low concentration of 2–3%.
 Rinse all surfaces by keeping the coolant flowing for 10–20 minutes, and then pump out the coolant.

-Fill with Fresh Coolant Finally, fill the CNC machine with fresh, high-quality coolant.
+Fill with Fresh Coolant - Finally, fill the CNC machine with fresh, high-quality coolant.
 Maintain a slightly higher concentration than usual for the first two weeks.

 Spindle, work table and index unit of CNC machine